First time buyer mortgages

 FactorHow it affects how much you can borrow

-SalaryLenders will typically lend up to 4.5 x your salary.
-But some lend bigger multiples to first time buyers.
+SalaryLenders will typically lend up to 4.5 x your salary, but some lend bigger multiples.
 Find out more in our guide to the Best mortgage lenders.
 Bonuses and income from second jobs may be considered in this.

 OutgoingsLenders will go through your outgoings and monthly financial commitments, such as childcare costs and outstanding loans, when determining how much they may lend you.